BojanJurca/Esp32_oscilloscope/README.md

 ## The latest changes

-The latest changes are mainly about improvements of the displayed signal (a higher sampling frequency).
+The latest changes are about even higher number of samples per screen and the use of i2s interface for sampling of single analog signal for ESP32 boards that support it.

 **Demo ESP32 oscilloscope is available at [http://jurca.dyn.ts.si/oscilloscope.html](http://jurca.dyn.ts.si/oscilloscope.html).**